Bonnie Prince Charlie - his dramatic story, plus a gazetteer

 Bonnie Prince Charlie, as a young man, was handsome, athletic, musical and fluent in Italian, German and Spanish.
 As a grandson of the last Catholic Stuart king, James VII, he believed that he must regain the British throne from the Protestant Hanoverians.
 He was therefore the focus of the Jacobite cause.
 (Lat.
 Jacobus = James.)

-The Jacobites had wide support on the Continent, in Catholic Spain, Italy and, notably, France.
+Beyond Scotland and England, the Jacobites had wide support in Continental Europe including Catholic Spain, Italy and, notably, France.
 The government in London was extremely worried by the activities of the Jacobites and the threat which they represented to the British throne.

 This would leave unescorted British merchant ships in the southern North Sea an easier prey for French-sponsored privateers as well as making possible invasion easier.
 This view is decidedly ‘bigger picture’ – but a reminder that there were significances far beyond Scotland.

 (Pictured) One of the later results of Jacobite myth-making and subsequent sentimentality was to make Charlie into an iconic and romantic Scottish figure, ideal for, say, decorating shortbread tins.

 After the shortbread was eaten, these had very little storage space, which was measured in ‘Jacobytes’ – a very small unit.
 Click the image to read about shortbread, if you’re bored with Bonnie Prince Charlie.
 I know I am.

 I mean, really, who is that effeminate looking creature in a skirt?
 I bet if he looked like that in real life he’d never have survived a summer hiding in the Highlands of Scotland.
 The midges would have killed him.

 Where Bonnie Prince Charlie and his supporters went before Culloden